Austin Two-Step vs Texas Two-Step: What's the Difference

 Why the Austin style developed

 Austin's live music scene is unique.
 The city has the highest concentration of live music venues per capita in America, and most of those venues are small.
-A band plays at Hole in the Wall, then The White Horse, then Continental Club - all tiny rooms.
+A band plays at The Little Longhorn, then The White Horse, then Continental Club - all tiny rooms.
 Dancers who wanted to two-step in those rooms had to adapt.
 The result is a style that's more intimate, more improvisational, and more rhythmically varied than its big-dance-hall cousin.

 Which one should I learn?